 Avoid rapid lowering of collective or use of aft cyclic after ground contact or during ground slide.

-4. Engine Failure - At Hover in Ground Effect
+4. Engine Failure - At Hover

 Engine failure at a hover is indicated by a sudden yawing of the helicopter to the left.
 Avoid sideward or rearward movement after engine failure and proceed as follows: